-Among his recent matters, Mr. Schneider has represented large financial institutions in the following matters:
+Among his recent matters, Mr. Schneider has represented private equity funds and large corporate clients and financial institutions in the following matters:

 - More than fifty lawsuits filed by individual borrowers challenging a wide variety of mortgage lending practices, from origination, to servicing, to loan modification, to foreclosure in several different states.
 Mr. Schneider resolved or succeeded in dismissing virtually all of the lawsuits.
 As part of his representation, Mr. Schneider successfully briefed and argued an appeal at the First Circuit Court of Appeals, after winning summary judgment at the district court level.